The Safari Zone: A Kangaskhan Collection

 Origin: Japan

-This is an accessory for a toy called Cyclone 2 (distributed by Tiger Electronics in the US, and as far as I know, there was no Cyclone 1), which used something called the "C. Code system" to read a circular barcode on the back of the discs and carry out some sort of battle game.
+This is an accessory for a toy called Cyclone 2 (distributed by Tiger Electronics in the US, and as far as I know, there was no Cyclone 1) that used something called the "C. Code system" to read a circular barcode on the back of the discs and carry out some sort of battle game.
 There were many different series in Japan, and they weren't exclusively Pokémon, though there were several Pokémon sets.
 Cyclone 2s seemed to be a more generic thing in Japan and were blue (you can see a picture of one on the back of the booster pack, in the top left corner), while the American variant is Pokédex Red, and only the Pokémon stuff made it stateside.
-Anyway, the Kangaskhan Batomen was part of the Red series, and each booster had a handful of discs in it.
+Anyway, the Kangaskhan Batomen was part of the Red series, and each booster pack had a handful of discs in it.

 Powered by Create your own unique website with customizable templates.